darrylcauldwell/darrylcauldwell.github.io/content/post/veba-knative.md

 CMD ["pwsh","./server.ps1"]
 ```

-We can see the Dockerfile defines the Powershell environment but the entrypoint is to run server.ps1 which starts a CloudEvent HTTP listener and if we look within that it calls handler.ps1 which outputs event data.
+We can see the Dockerfile defines the Powershell environment but the entrypoint is to run server.ps1 which starts a CloudEvent HTTP listener and if we look within that it calls handler.ps1 which in this case utputs event data.
 Both of these Powershell scripts are copied into the container at point of creation.

 ### Knative Trigger Definition